-OUT_OF_SPACE is a condition when output buffer runs out of space and where PMD still has more data to produce.
-If PMD runs into such condition, then PMD returns RTE_COMP_OP_OUT_OF_SPACE_TERMINATED error.
-In such case, PMD resets itself and can set consumed=0 and produced=amount of output it could produce before hitting out_of_space.
-Application would need to resubmit the whole input with a larger output buffer, if it wants the operation to be completed.
+OUT_OF_SPACE is a condition when the output buffer runs out of space and where the PMD still has more data to produce.
+If the PMD runs into such condition, then the PMD returns RTE_COMP_OP_OUT_OF_SPACE_TERMINATED error.
+In such case, the PMD resets itself and can set consumed=0 and produced=amount of output it could produce before hitting out_of_space.
+The application would need to resubmit the whole input with a larger output buffer, if it wants the operation to be completed.